-The Narrative Nonfiction concentration places journalism at its core, unlike any other nonfiction program in the country.
+The narrative nonfiction concentration places journalism at its core, unlike many other low-residency programs.
 It is designed for students who want to develop their research, reporting, and writing skills to take on topics of national and global importance, beyond the self-focused genres of memoir and personal essay.
-The Narrative Nonfiction concentration is for people who have had some writing experience, but who want to explore writing long-form, research-based narratives that rise to the level of literature — factual literature.
-It's for mid-career journalists and other industry professionals who want to elevate their careers and write a book on a subject they feel passionate about.
-This program is for nonfiction writers who want to use their talents and skills to engage the world.
-Listen to the narrative nonfiction podcast Hear-Tell that features writing from current Low-Residency MFA students, alumni, faculty, and visiting lecturers.
+The narrative nonfiction concentration is for people who have had some writing experience, but who want to explore long-form storytelling research-based narratives that rise to the level of literature.
+It’s ideal for mid-career journalists and other industry professionals who want to elevate their careers and write a book.
+This program paves the way for nonfiction writers to use their talents and skills to engage the world.

 Total Hours Required to Earn Degree: 36 (credit hours)

 Online Low-Residency MFA in Narrative Nonfiction Admission Requirements:

 Students applying to The University of Georgia must be accepted by the Graduate School.
 Persons holding a bachelor’s degree from any institution accredited by the proper regional accrediting association are eligible to apply for admission to the Graduate School.

 Applications are accepted starting in Fall semester prior to anticipated Fall semester matriculation.
 Although the Graduate Record Examination (GRE) is not required for admission to this program, requirements include: